vinaytummarakota/books-in-the-home/README.md

 ## Data Dictionary

-The spreadsheet `code_effect_sizes.xlsx` contains the effect sizes used in the meta-analysis.
+The spreadsheet `coded_effect_sizes.xlsx` contains the effect sizes used in the meta-analysis.
 This spreadsheet contains the following columns:

 -   `study`: String, the author(s) of the study along with the year of publication.
 -   `int_length_in_summers`: Integer, the length of the intervention as a function of the \# of summers that it took place (as the vast majority of interventions were designed to curb summer learning loss).